bitcoinops/bitcoinops.github.io/_topics/en/payjoin.md

   spender, the receiver, and Bitcoin users in general.
 The general idea is also known under the names Pay-to-EndPoint (P2EP) and Bustapay.

 ## Optional.
-Use Markdown formatting.
-Multiple paragraphs.
-Links allowed.
-extended_summary: |
-  By including inputs from both the spender and the receiver, payjoin makes it difficult for block chain analysis companies to determine which inputs and outputs belong to each participant.

-## Optional.
 Produces a Markdown link with either "[title][]" or
 ## "[title](link)"
 primary_sources: